bastie/w2ni18n/README.md

 word2number looking for your specific language with

+    1. Construct your W2N instance with ISO lang code parameter like es, fr, pt and if not
-    1. defined environment variable (not property) w2n.lang with ISO lang code like en, hi, de and if not found
+    2. defined environment variable (not property) w2n.lang with ISO lang code like en, hi, de and if not found
-    2. over java.util.Locale.getDefault() and if null
+    3. over java.util.Locale.getDefault() and if null
-    3. over environment variable "LANGUAGE" and if not found
+    4. over environment variable "LANGUAGE" and if not found
-    4. fallback to english
+    5. fallback to english

 Place in the data directory your language specific dictionary file with ISO lang code in the name.